 The Humane Society of Northeast Georgia’s Spay/Neuter Center is open Tuesday-Friday and provides low-cost, high-quality surgery for all pet owners with no residency restrictions.

 Spay/neuter surgeries are by APPOINTMENT ONLY.
 To make an appointment, call 770-532-6617 ext 250 or complete our online appointment form HERE.
 You also can email SpayNeuter@HSNEGA.org.
 Call volume may require that you leave a message on voicemail.

 PLEASE NOTE: All surgery appointments at HSNEGA’s Spay/Neuter Center require a $20 non-refundable deposit.
 One reschedule will be allowed with 72 hours notice before your appointment.
 If you have a voucher please click HERE.

 Surgery fees now include “Go Home” pain medication for dogs and cats.
-Although, we highly recommend pain injection for cats which lasts for 72 hours for a small fee of $3.00.
+Cats will receive a pain injection which lasts for 72 hours.

 |Female over 75 lbs. $100||Female $65|

 |Female under 75 lbs. $80||Male $65|